josephHelfenbein/NeuroPBR/README.md

 ---

+## 4. Mobile App (`mobile_app/`)

+The mobile application brings the reconstruction pipeline to the edge:

+1.  **Capture**: Guides users to take 3 specific photos of a surface.
+2.  **Inference**: Runs a distilled "Student" model via Core ML directly on the device.
+3.  **Preview**: Visualizes the material using a custom C++/Metal renderer (ported from the main CUDA renderer).

+See `mobile_app/README.md` for setup and build instructions.

+---

-## 4. GPU Optimization & Performance
+## 5. GPU Optimization & Performance

 The training pipeline automatically detects your hardware and applies the best optimizations: